 Siobhan brings over thirty years of teaching and educational support experience with at-risk youth, indigenous and new-Canadian students and communities to GMS.
 For twenty five years she worked for the Winnipeg School Division in the Inner City District as a classroom, resource, guidance and Special Education resource teacher.
 Siobhan has also worked in the Interlake School Division as a Student Services Administrator and Aboriginal Education program developer and implementer.
 She also serves on the Manitoba Treaty Relations Commission Provincial Facilitation team and comes to GMS after serving most recently in Seine River School Division as a Guidance Counsellor and Instructional Coach.
 She is known as a strong advocate for children who builds strong relationships with students and families.
 Siobhan looks forward to mentoring students and supporting teaching and learning and families at GMS.

-As a certified professional in Management and Administration (CIM), and Human Resource Management (HRM), Danica brings 19 years of experience in the human capital management, non-profit and indigenous culture and education sector.
-With her most recent experience with the Louis Riel Institute, within the Manitoba Metis Federation, she provides a diverse set of administration and human resource skills.
+As a certified professional in Management and Administration and Human Resources, Danica provides a diverse set of skills and brings years of experience in the human capital management, non-profit and indigenous culture and education sector.
 As a former graduate of St. Mary’s Academy, and within a Metis family, Danica hopes to share her experiences, compassionate heart and humour with students and their families.
-She has the ability to build strong and trusted relationships through her commitment to high ethical and professional standards and willingness take responsibility and be accountable in all that she does, both personally and professionally.
+She has the ability to build strong and trusted relationships through her commitment to high ethical and professional standards and willingness to take responsibility and be accountable in all that she does, both personally and professionally.
 Through positive leadership, she looks forward to working with the GMS family, students, parents and the community.